AnAppleCore/Atari_Playground/README.md

 - **Effect**: Mitigate catastrophic forgetting
 - **Application**: Continual learning, lifelong learning
 - **Features**: Supports multi-task EWC by storing weights and Fisher Information for each previous task

+### Multi-task Joint Training
+- **Goal**: Learn multiple tasks simultaneously with random task sampling
+- **Method**: Each iteration randomly samples one task, collects data, and updates the network
+- **Architecture**: Uses MultiHeadDQNAgent or MultiHeadPPOAgent with shared backbone and per-task heads
+- **Difference from Continual**: Tasks are trained jointly (random sampling) rather than sequentially
+- **Features**: Each task maintains its own buffer (ReplayBuffer for DQN, RolloutBuffer for PPO)

 ## Understanding Catastrophic Forgetting